Cotton: International trade

+An agreement on trade in cotton formed part of the ministerial declaration concluding the World Trade Organization Ministerial Conference of 2005.

+Production

+In 2022, world production of cotton was 69.7 million tonnes, led by China with 26% of the total.
+Other major producers were India (22%) and the United States (12%) (table).

 The five leading exporters of cotton in 2019 are (1) India, (2) the United States, (3) China, (4) Brazil, and (5) Pakistan.

 In India, the states of Maharashtra (26.63%), Gujarat (17.96%) and Andhra Pradesh (13.75%) and also Madhya Pradesh are the leading cotton producing states, these states have a predominantly tropical wet and dry climate.

 In the United States, the state of Texas led in total production as of 2004, while the state of California had the highest yield per acre.